 Most federal sponsors require senior/key personnel to disclose resources made available to them.
 This information is provided on the Current and Pending, or Other, Support document.
 Affiliations and appointments are listed on the Biosketch.

-The NIH announced a preview of changes to the Biosketch and Other Support documents.
+The recently transitioned to the SciENcv common forms.
 Review how to Prepare for NIH moving to Common Forms.

 Sponsors may request information on other active and pending support to assess: